A Cartography of Open Collaboration in Open Source AI: Mapping Practices, Motivations, and Governance in 14 Open Large Language Model Projects: Collaboration Challenges and On-ramps throughout the Open LLM Lifecycle (RQ1)

 \subsubsection{Pre-training: Non-technical Collaborations}

-Non-technical collaborations during pre-training focus on knowledge sharing, community engagement, and research dissemination activities that support the broader ecosystem beyond code and data contributions.
-These collaborations include documenting experimental practices, sharing training experiences, coordinating community outreach efforts, and contributing to open science through transparent reporting of methodologies and lessons learned.

-\textbf{On-ramp: Shared documentation of training experiences reduces community experimentation costs.} Developers contribute to the community's collective knowledge base by sharing experimental methodologies, evaluation practices, and detailed training logs that enable others to learn from their experiences and avoid common pitfalls.
+Non-technical collaborations during pre-training focus on knowledge sharing, community engagement, and research dissemination, supporting the broader ecosystem beyond code and data contributions.
+Developers contribute to the community's collective knowledge base by sharing experimental methodologies, evaluation practices, and detailed training logs that enable others to learn from their experiences and avoid common pitfalls (\textbf{PreTrOnR-19}).
 This knowledge sharing is particularly valuable given the complexity and resource intensity of LLM pre-training, where learning from others' approaches can significantly reduce experimentation costs.
-I8 from Ai2 emphasizes the importance of such sharing: \textit{``Specifically, when it comes to building, the more compute you want to put in your effort, the more design space what you can do to achieve your goal is like huge, right?
+I8 from Ai2 emphasises the importance of such sharing: \textit{``Specifically, when it comes to building, the more compute you want to put in your effort, the more design space what you can do to achieve your goal is like huge, right?
 And so learning how others either have approached similar problem or start or their final end stage of starting point, or just in general how they think about problem.
-It is very valuable.''} They highlight examples including Clementine Fourrier's evaluation work at Hugging Face and the company's detailed blog posts about FineWeb dataset and FineBench, noting, \textit{``It was very interesting to learn about how she thinks about evaluation.''} Such contributions help establish best practices and shared understanding across the community.
-In addition, developers contribute to this knowledge base by documenting operational challenges, cluster management practices, and detailed training logs that provide invaluable troubleshooting resources for the community.
-These contributions capture institutional knowledge that would otherwise remain siloed within individual organizations.
-I8 from Ai2 particularly values comprehensive training documentation, citing examples from major projects: \textit{``training logs from the BLOOM and OPT models by the BigScience Workshop and Meta respectively...
-Just like hundreds of pages of everything that can go wrong during pre-training.
-It was very useful ... you know, software is useful, but there is like this sort of shared knowledge that comes from doing this big project ... in the cases where they get written down, it is actually a super, super useful contribution.''} They also mention the value of blog posts about cluster management practices, which help organizations navigate the complex operational aspects of large-scale training.
-I8 acknowledges the reciprocal nature of this sharing: \textit{``We tried to pay back all the goodwill that we got in like the almost two technical reports.''}
+It is very valuable.''} Beyond documentation contributions, general content production and community outreach efforts also provide an important area for collaboration (\textbf{PreTrOnR-20}).
+These types of contributions help promote awareness of technical contributions, share success stories, and build engagement around collaborative projects.
+This includes coordinated content creation and marketing efforts that amplify the impact of technical collaborations.